 Here’s an artists rendition of what this ranch home could look like if you added a porch & garage (not priced below)

-Includes: Base price, standard finishes, home delivery and setting, crane fees, and complete interior/exterior finish.
+Includes: Home price, standard finishes, home delivery and setting, crane fees, and complete interior/exterior finish.
 See our FAQ section on the home page for more info.

-Includes 8’ poured basement walls, poured floor, exterior wall foam board insulation and a set of straight run basement stairs.
+Includes 8’ poured basement walls, poured floor, interior wall foam board insulation and a set of straight run basement stairs.

 Includes furnace, air conditioning, forced air and return lines, and gas lines.